 Looking casually at the vast array of global banks, investment banks, private equity firms, hedge funds, nonbank banks, credit card networks, mortgage companies and payday lenders, it may be tempting to conclude that what central bankers think and do doesn’t matter much any more – until the Federal Reserve Board or the European Central Bank actually does something.
 In the same way, the naïve view that newspapers don’t matter much any more is contradicted every time a big story comes along.

 Take the story of John Edwards oft-denied campaign love affair with free-lance cinematographer Reille Hunter.
 The National Enquirer, which seems to make a specialty of sacking presidential candidates’ love lives (it played a part in breaking the Gary Hart/Donna Rice story in 1988), first reported in October, 2007.
 Bloggers, especially Slate’s Mickey Kaus, amplified the story with limited success.
-Then last month the Enquirer staked out Beverly Hills hotel in which then Edwards was visiting Hunter and obtained photographs.
+Then last month the Enquirer staked out

 (American Media Inc., which owns the Enquirer, in turn is partly owned by Evercore Partners, founded by Roger Altman, a senior economic adviser to Hillary Clinton, as noted (second item) last week by the Palm Beach Post.
 The tabloid’s staff had been told there were to be no anti-Hillary stories during the campaign, according to one senior editor who spoke to Post columnist Jose Lambiet on condition of anonymity.)